eavam/scankeeper-promo/src/markdown/privacy-policy.md

 Please read this Privacy Policy carefully.
 By using the Application, you agree to the collection and use of information in accordance with this policy.
 If you do not agree with our policies and practices, do not download, register for, or use the Application.

+Nomadix Apps is the data controller responsible for your personal information.
+You can contact us at info@nomadixapps.org.

 <h2 id="information-we-collect">2.
 Information We Collect</h2>

 ### 2.1 Personal Data